mathworks/Design-motor-controllers-with-Simscape-Electrical/3 Modeling commutation logic/README.md

 # Modeling Commutation Logic
 ### Copyright 2019 The MathWorks, Inc.

 This repository contains MATLAB and Simulink files used in the [How to Design Motor Controllers Using Simscape Electrical, Part 3: Modeling Commutation Logic](https://www.youtube.com/watch?v=NH0O1-mjysU&list=PLn8PRpmsu08pqegLB5CqfgZCtuK5UKIrx&index=3) video.
-Check out the rest of the videos in [this section](#videos).
+Check out the rest of the videos in [this section](#videos-and-files).

-## Model & Setup
+## Model and Setup

 The Simulink model provides the control algorithm that lets you control a BLDC motor at different speeds and simulate motor response.
 The following picture shows a snapshot of the model which consists of subsystems such as PI-controller, three-phase inverter,  commutation logic and sensor.